-Buyers are more comfortable shopping from sellers who offer return policies, even though most buyers will never return an item.
-We've found that items with clear return policies typically sell better than items that don't.
+Buyers are more comfortable shopping with sellers who accept returns, even though most buyers will never return an item.
+We've found that items that have clear return policies typically sell better than items that don't.

-All sellers on eBay are required to specify a return policy, whether your policy is to accept returns or not.
-We encourage you to accept returns and to offer a buyer-friendly return policy.
-This can help you qualify for Top Rated Plus and attract more buyers.
-Accepting returns can also provide your buyers with a way to resolve concerns without filing a Buyer Protection case.
+We require all sellers on eBay to specify a return policy, whether the policy is to accept returns or not.
+We encourage you to offer a buyer-friendly return policy.
+A generous return policy can help you qualify for Top Rated Plus and attract more buyers.
+Accepting returns can also provide your buyers with a way to resolve concerns.

-If you accept returns, a buyer can return an item for any reason, including when they change their mind about a purchase—as long as the return meets the return requirements—for example, returning an item within your stated time frame, and meeting item condition requirements.
+If you accept returns, a buyer can return an item for any reason, even if they change their mind about a purchase.
+This is true as long as the return meets your return requirements, for example, returning an item within your stated time frame, and meeting item condition requirements.

-Important: Even if you specify "no returns accepted," the item could still be returned if it doesn't match the item description.
-Learn more about what eBay Buyer Protection means to sellers.
+Important: Even if you specify "no returns accepted," under the eBay Money Back Guarantee the buyer can still return an item if it doesn't match the listing description.
+Learn more about what the eBay Money Back Guarantee means to sellers.

 To create a return policy: